IGNW/invoque/README.md

 ## Testing

-Though you can use any test tools you whish, Invoque exposes two functions that allow you to use [Supertest](https://github.com/visionmedia/supertest) for HTTP calls: `functionsFromPath` and `serviceFromFunctions`
+Though you can use any test tools you wish, Invoque exposes two functions that allow you to use [Supertest](https://github.com/visionmedia/supertest) for HTTP calls: `functionsFromPath` and `serviceFromFunctions`

 Here's an example that tests our `/healthcheck` route from the example above: